openhab/openhab-addons/bundles/org.openhab.binding.unifi/README.md

 ## Supported Things

 * `controller` - An instance of the UniFi controller software
+* `site` - A site thing with connection statistics
+* `wlan` - A wireless network thing.
+Control Wi-Fi network and easy access to access.
 * `wirelessClient` - Any wireless client connected to a UniFi wireless network
 * `wiredClient` - A wired client connected to the UniFi network
 * `poePort` - A PoE (Power Over Ethernet) port on a Unifi switch